Trataka (Candle Gazing)

 What are the benefits of Trataka (Candle Gazing)?

-Strengthens the eye muscles and improves visual clarity.
+Strengthens the eye muscles and is traditionally said to improve visual clarity.
 Purifies the tear ducts and nasal passages through the reflexive watering of the eyes.
-Develops extraordinary one-pointed concentration (ekagrata).
-Calms the mind rapidly and reduces anxious thinking.
-Activates and balances the ajna chakra, enhancing intuition and inner vision.
+Develops one-pointed concentration (ekagrata) over time.
+Calms the mind and is classically described as reducing anxious thinking.
+Activates and balances the ajna chakra in traditional accounts, supporting intuition and inner vision.
 Traditionally said to develop clairvoyance and psychic sensitivity when practiced consistently over time.

 What are the contraindications for Trataka (Candle Gazing)?